urbit/urbit.org-reloaded/content/using/install.md

 ## Installing Urbit

-You'll want the Urbit binary installed first.
+You'll want to install Urbit binary first.
+Follow the instructions below to install the binary on Windows, MacOS, or Linux.

 ### Windows